-Impairment losses for revalued assets are firstly offset against the amount in the revaluation surplus for the class of asset, with only the excess to be recognised in the Income Statement.
+Impairment losses for revalued assets are firstly offset against the amount in the revaluation surplus, subject to meeting certain conditions for the class of asset, with only the excess to be recognised in the Income Statement.
+An amount of \$727K was offset againt the revaluation reserve in relation to impairment from the March 2021 Flood.